 What Is CBD Oil?

-CBD is derived from hemp plants, and it typically contains little to no THC (tetrahydrocannabinol), or the main addictive chemical found in marijuana and substances derived from this plant.
+CBD is derived from hemp plants, and it typically contains little to no THC (tetrahydrocannabinol), or the main psychoactive compound found in marijuana, and substances derived from this plant.

 According to federal law, the THC content in CBD oil must be less than .3 percent.
 To put this in perspective, the marijuana that people smoke to get high can contain anywhere from about 5 percent to 30 percent THC.

-This ratio level is similar to non-alcoholic beer.
+This ratio level is similar to that of non-alcoholic beer.
 Even non-alcoholic beer contains a trace amount of alcohol.

-When looking into the addictive potential of CBD oil, it’s important to understand both how the body, as well as the mind, react to the substance.
+When looking into the addictive potential of CBD oil, it’s important to understand both how the body and the mind react to the substance.

 Can CBD Oil Be Addictive?

-Many people wonder if this substance is addictive because there are a wide range of medical uses for CBD oil as well as benefits of CBD oil.
+Many people wonder if this substance is addictive because there is a wide range of medical uses for CBD oil, as well as the benefits of CBD oil.
 Some people turn to CBD oil to treat their anxiety, depression, chronic pain, muscle spasms, seizures, and much more.

 One of the concerns people have is that the opioid epidemic in the country is a clear example that not everything that’s used for medicinal purposes is safe.
 So, is CBD oil addictive?